uhd-urz/elAPI/README.md

 # elAPI

-elAPI is a powerful API interface to eLabFTW.
+elAPI is a powerful, extensible API interface to eLabFTW.
 It supports serving almost all kinds of requests documented in [eLabFTW API documentation](https://doc.elabftw.net/api/v2/) with ease. elAPI treats eLabFTW API endpoints as its arguments.